firestuff/adsb-tools/protocols/raw.md

 ## Frame structure
 * `*` (`0x2a`)
-* 7 or 14 byte frame
+* Uppercase hex-encoded 2, 7, or 14 byte frame (4, 14, or 28 bytes after encoding)
 * `;` (`0x3b`)
 * `\n` (`0x0a`) **OR** `\r\n` (`0x0d 0x0a`)